karwler/Thrones/README.md

 ## TODO
+- test moving and switching
 - in emscripten there's an exception thrown somewhere
 - homefront
 - victory points
+- buttons on android are too small
 - windows server doesn't send rejections properly
 - shadows aren't working properly on some systems